wiebew/ispconfig_install/README.md

 After the install the server will reboot.
 Once running again the 8080 and /webmail access should work.

+## HTTPS/SSL
+This script will configure nginx that all webtraffic for webmail and port 8080 and 8081 to use HTTPS/SSL.
+The certificate is also reused for postfix.
+If you want to use your own certificates.
+Comment out the certificate creation part and replace the cert files in /etc/ssl/private with a symlink pointing to the desired cert files.

+## PhpMyAdmin
-Should phpmyadmin not work ssh to host and run
+Should phpmyadmin not work, ssh to host and run

 ```console
 sudo dpkg-reconfigure phpmyadmin
 ```

-and choose reinstall phpmyadmin database.
+Choose reinstall phpmyadmin database.